Edward O'Dwyer (poet): Biography

 In 2010 he was selected for Poetry Ireland's Introduction Series and the same year edited the anthology Sextet for Revival Press, and read in Ljubljana, Slovenia, funded by Culture Ireland.
 He has represented Ireland at Poesiefestival Berlin, for their European ‘renshi’ project, took part in Poetry Ireland’s Introductions series.
 He has been nominated for the Hennessy Literary Award for Emerging Poetry, and was nominated by the journal Gloom Cupboard for a Pushcart Prize.
-Edward O’Dwyer is the Poet Laureate for Poetry Ireland for Adare, Co Limerick.
+Edward O’Dwyer is the Poet Laureate for Poetry Ireland for Adare, County Limerick.

 O'Dwyer works as a secondary school teacher in Ireland, where he teaches Religious education, English and History.